cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

     sudo ln -s ../sites-available/cozy.${DOMAIN} /etc/nginx/sites-enabled/
     sudo systemctl reload nginx

-You can then test from your browser by visiting `https://cozy.domain.example` and you should see a page telling you this cozy instance doesn't exist yet.
+You can then test from your browser by visiting `https://cozy.domain.example` and you should see a page telling you this Cozy instance doesn't exist yet.
 This is the sign that everything went well and the only part left is to create the instance.

 # Cozy instance creation

-Create your cozy instance:
+Create your Cozy instance:

     DOMAIN=domain.example
     EMAIL=<your email address>